BedRug Bed Liner Review: Protects Your Paint Finish (And Your Knees)

 BedRug Bed Liner Review

-Once in place it is important to pull the top of the panels away from the walls and peer down to see where you should position the Velcro strips that will be used to attach the panels to the truck’s surface.
-BedRug has provided an adhesive (3M 4298) which comes in handy packets that contain small, single use, foam applicator pads that are saturated with the industrial adhesive.
-Before employing the adhesive it is important to wipe the contact points for the hook and loop fasteners with Isopropyl alcohol to make sure that the area is free of any soap residue, chemicals or other agents that might prevent the adhesion of the Velcro strips.
-Once you are sure it is clean and dry you can use the sponge applicator pads to lightly glaze the areas where the Velcro strips will be fastened with the adhesive.
-It is important to do this step in small stages so that you don’t make a mess, and so that you are careful to place each hook fastener in the correct place to guarantee a good fit.
-I should also point out that in order for the hook fasteners and adhesive to achieve maximum effectiveness the temperature of the truck bed surface needs to be 20°C (68°F).
+Before employing the adhesive, it is important to wipe the contact points for the hook and loop fasteners with Isopropyl alcohol to make sure that the area is free of any soap residue, chemicals, or other agents that might prevent the adhesion of the Velcro strips.
+Once you are sure it is clean and dry, you can use the sponge applicator pads to lightly glaze the areas where the Velcro strips will be fastened with the adhesive.

-BedRug Bed Liner ReviewI then removed the BedRug and flipped it over so that I could attach the long strips of hook fasteners to the truck floor with the adhesive.
-Once all the hook fasteners are in place I began to install the BedRug itself.
-The floor panel portion slipped easily over the two cargo hooks and once I had it oriented so that it met all three walls and was clear of the trunk lid, I pushed it down securely into place.
-During this step it is very important to ensure that the liner does not extend over the rear of the trunk lid, as it would hinder its operation.
-This would also signal that the floor panel needed to be adjusted so that it sat closer to the bulkhead wall.
+I then removed the BedRug and flipped it over to attach the long strips of hook fasteners to the truck floor with the adhesive.
+Once all the hook fasteners were in place, I installed the BedRug itself.
+The floor panel portion slipped quickly over the two cargo hooks, and once I had it oriented so that it met all three walls and was clear of the trunk lid, I pushed it down securely into place.
+During this step, it is crucial to ensure that the liner does not extend over the rear of the trunk lid, as it would hinder its operation.
+This would also signal that the floor panel needed to be adjusted to sit closer to the bulkhead wall.

-BedRug Bed Liner ReviewThe final two steps were a breeze as the two remaining panels were small enough that they were easy to handle and manipulate.
-I positioned the rear floor panel in place and secured it down; making certain that it was perfectly aligned with the trunk lid.
+The final two steps were a breeze as the two remaining panels were small enough that they were easy to handle and manipulate.
+I positioned the rear floor panel in place and secured it down, making certain that it was perfectly aligned with the trunk lid.

 Rugged use

-The marketing people at BedRug are quick to stress how ultra-tough and durable these liners have proven to be and they do back it with a respectable 3-year limited warranty.
+The marketing people at BedRug are quick to stress how ultra-tough and durable these liners have proven to be, and they do back it with a respectable 3-year limited warranty.
 I will admit that it gives the truck a much more upmarket look than a traditional drop-in or spray-on liner, and I have had several people stop me in parking lots to give it a closer look.
 In the Vancouver area the BedRug retails for under CAN$500 for my application, with some online retailers offering the kit for as low as $450, but shipping will be a killer.

 For more information on bed rug check out the company’s website at www.bedrug.com